-(1) Advanced Preparation: Gather student workbooks; copy the leadership memes below (starting on pg 14) for distribution
+Advanced Preparation: Gather student workbooks; copy the leadership memes for distribution (follow after week 1 lessons).

 - 1. Ask students where their parents get their news.
 Explain that people can get news from TV, blogs, newspapers, etc. Explain the term "journalism" and the concept of the Journalism Project to participants.
-Explain that the first article in their newspaper will be based on an interview of a leader of their choice (can be a friend, advisor, adult in their life, etc.) - 2.
+Explain that the first article in their newsletter will be based on an interview of a leader of their choice (can be a friend, advisor, adult in their life, etc.) - 2.
 Divide the group into smaller groups of 4 and give each group a meme.
 Give them 10 minutes to discuss the meme and answer these guiding questions: How does this compare with your understanding of leadership?
 How could you tell if someone is a good leader?
 What is the role of honesty in leadership?
 Respect?
 Fairness?
 Compassion? - 3.
 Bring the entire group back together and ask each group to report back on their discussion.
 Allow for members of the group to express differences of opinion. - 4.
-Have participants pair up to look at the interview questions in their handbook and then discuss their ideas and plans about who to interview with their partner.
+Have participants pair up to look at the interview questions in their handbook and then discuss their ideas and plans about who to interview with their partner. - 5.
+Give participants their exit tickets to document learning.